Nitish-web-nik/Home-page-of-Team-freesbie/README.md

-## *The project is mainly based on the making a homepage and updating codes for a Sports Club.*
+## *The project is based on the making a homepage and updating codes for a Sports Club.*